princyok/princyok.github.io/_posts/2020-04-27-understand-a-neural-network-from-scratch.markdown

 </td>
 </table>

 In the analysis covered in this writeup, we will restrict our network to just binary classification or regression.
 The reason is to preclude the need for a softmax output layer (an output layer that’s using the softmax activation function), which is the preferred kind of output layer for dealing with multiclass classification problems.
-The reason we are excluding the softmax output layer is because it will add another layer of complexity to the backprop calculations, and that’s best kept for a separate article as multiclass classification is a topic in its own right.
+The reason we are excluding the softmax output layer is because it will add another stratum of complexity to the backprop calculations, and that’s best kept for a separate article as multiclass classification is a topic in its own right.

-However, given the premise we decided to work with, we should denote the activation of the last layer as $$\vec{a}^{(L)}$$ because we know it can only be a 1-by-$$m$$ vector or a scalar (actually a 1-by-1 vector) if a batch of only 1 datapoint, but we will eschew all that and continue to denote it as $$\mathbf{A}^{(L)}$$.
-This is purely for the sake of aesthetics and uniformity with the notations for the hidden layers, because the hidden layers are rightly denoted as $$\mathbf{A}^{(l)}$$ as they are matrices.
+However, given the premise we decided to work with, we should've denoted the activation of the last layer as $$\vec{a}^{(L)}$$ because we know it can only be a 1-by-$$m$$ vector or a scalar (actually a 1-by-1 vector) if a batch of only 1 datapoint.
+But we will eschew all that and continue to denote it as $$\mathbf{A}^{(L)}$$.
+This is purely for the sake of aesthetics and uniformity with the notations for the hidden layers, because the hidden layers are rightly denoted as $$\mathbf{A}^{(l)}$$ as they are matrices (unless we limit each hidden layer to only one unit, which results in a vector).